LOOKING OUT FOR THE PUBLIC INTEREST AT GROUND ZERO

-We regularly hear from people who wonder when the Freedom Tower is going to get its twin.
+We still regularly hear from people around the world who wonder when the Freedom Tower is going to get its twin.
 It won't.
 Even if officials wanted to build one, it would require massive demolition underground.
 But we can still build spectacular twin towers at Ground Zero that would be narrower and taller.
 A detailed proposal explaining how that option is feasible and why it is important will be posted asap.
-For now, click on the heading above for a rough rendering of what can still be accomplished under the right circumstances.
+For now, click on the heading above for a rough rendering of what could still be accomplished by a leader with vision and resolve.

 This site is a tribute to the Twin Towers and to the dogged battle to rebuild them that this organization and others before us waged year after year.
 If officials had respected the public's rightful role, they would have honored their obligation to RE-PAIR the twins, instead of replacing them.
 The new Twin Towers would have been better than ever.
 They would have inspired the world.

 Cheating the people out of what would have been an epic recovery was a crime in every way.
 The world badly needs inspiring.
 If those with power were able to misuse it to rob us of the WTC most of us wanted, and to then escape having to answer for it, they can get away with anything.
 There is an epidemic in this country of being squeamish about holding people accountable for their actions.
 That is almost as corrupt as the wrongdoing.
 There is little incentive for officials to do the right thing, when there are never any unpleasant consequences for doing the wrong thing.
 The way Michael Bloomberg and George Pataki shortchanged the public at Ground Zero are prime examples of that.